Embryo employees team meeting

 Lead Gen Forms

-For B2B and some B2C businesses, lead generation is a large part of their marketing strategy.
-On LinkedIn’s campaign manager, you can create paid campaigns to generate qualified leads.
+For B2B and some B2C businesses, lead generation is a significant part of their marketing strategy.
+On LinkedIn’s campaign manager, you can create paid campaigns with the aim of generating qualified leads.
 These forms open when a user clicks on your ad and can be completed directly in the LinkedIn app of the platform, helping save the user time and effort.

 4